 The Lifetime Learning credit isn't restricted to the first four years of undergraduate enrollment, and the student doesn't necessarily have to attend full time.
-You might still be eligible if she took only one class.
+This means you might still be eligible if you took only one class.

-All accredited colleges and universities qualify as eligible educational institutions.
-Vocational schools and other post-secondary institutions are also eligible.
+All accredited colleges, universities, vocational schools, and other post-secondary institutions qualify as eligible educational institutions with this credit.
 You can use tuition paid to the school for claiming the Lifetime Learning credit if the learning institution is eligible to participate in federal student aid programs through the U.S. Department of Education.

-You must be contractually on the hook for paying these costs and fees—the bills come to you.
-You must reduce your qualifying expenses by the amount of any financial assistance received from grants, scholarships, or reimbursements, but you don't have to reduce them if you pay college tuition using borrowed funds.
-This includes student loans or gifts from family members.
+You must reduce your qualifying expenses by the amount of any financial assistance received from grants, scholarships, or reimbursements.
+Still, you don't have to reduce them if you pay college tuition using borrowed funds.
+This borrowing includes student loans or gifts from family members.

 Who Can Claim the Education Credits?

-If your son or daughter is your dependent, is going to college, and if you're paying for it, you can claim the education credit on your tax return.
-If your child is paying for her own education, she can claim education credits on her tax return unless you claim her as a dependent.
+If you have a dependent and the dependent is going to college—and you're the one paying for it—you can claim the education credit on your tax return.
+If your dependent is paying for their education themselves, they can claim education credits on their tax return—unless you claim them as a dependent.

 You can't claim the Lifetime Learning credit if you pay college expenses for someone who isn't your dependent, and you can't claim it if you're married but filing a separate tax return.
-Non-resident aliens can't claim the credit if they don't elect to be treated as resident aliens for tax purposes.
+Non-resident aliens can't claim the credit if they don't elect to be treated as resident aliens for tax purposes, according to the IRS.